jonhardwick-spec/Advanced-RAT/README.md

 Grab this repo, run the scripts (`auto-jug.bat`, `auto-jug.sh`, `auto-jug-macos.sh`), and let AJ-SUM do its thing.
 Tweak it, learn from it, and use it responsibly.
 Drop issues or pull requests if you wanna collab—let’s build this tech together, fam!

 ### Disclaimer
+- Some features may not work yet, it is in active development!!!
+- This will be used in a future RAT project im making 👀
-This is a remote administration tool for educational and testing purposes only.
+- This is a remote administration tool for educational and testing purposes only.
 Use it legally and ethically—I ain’t liable for any misuse.
 Keep it 100 and stay safe.

 ---

-**Stay crashin’ out, stay juggin’—Bigawn out!** 🚀
+**Stay crashin’ out, stay juggin’—Big Jawn out!** 🚀